Yang Kaihui: Revolutionary experience

 Yang joined the Chinese Socialism Youth League (CYLC) in the second half of 1920 as one of the first members in Hunan.
 She married Mao Zedong that winter, without any wedding ceremony or other celebrations.
-Yang joined the Chinese Communist Party (CCP) in the beginning of 1922.
+Yang joined the Chinese Communist Party (CCP) at the beginning of 1922.

 By the 1920s, the Communist movement in China used a labor and peasant organizing strategy that combined workplace advocacy with women's rights advocacy.
 The Communists would lead union organizing efforts among male workers while simultaneously working in nearby peasant communities on women's rights issues, including literacy for women.
 Yang and Mao were among the most effective Communist political organizers using this method, using it in the Anyuan mines and nearby peasant communities.

 In April 1923, Mao went to the Central Committee of the Chinese Communist Party in Shanghai to work as the Organization Department Minister.
 In the following year, Yang, together with her two children, Mao Anying and Mao Anqing, joined her husband in Shanghai and organized an evening school at a cotton mill.
 In 1925, accompanied by Mao, Yang Kaihui went to Shaoshan to organize peasant movements, while caring for her husband and educating their children.
 At the same time, she continued to teach peasant evening schools and contracted with other comrades.
 In the beginning of 1927, Mao inspected the peasant movement in Hunan.
 Yang Kaihui sorted through the large amount of investigation materials and neatly copied them down.
-Mao's Report on an Investigation of the Peasant Movement in Hunan including Yang's contributions, was published in March of that year.
+Mao's Report on an Investigation of the Peasant Movement in Hunan, including Yang's contributions, was published in March of that year.
 During this period Yang organized many movements among peasants, labor, women, and students.

 After the National Revolution failed, Yang returned alone to Bancang to organize underground revolutions and lead fights against the Kuomintang (KMT) in Changsha, Pingjiang, and the borders of Xiangyin.
 Amid the great difficulties and dangers, Yang wrote many letters to her cousin Yang Kaiming, asking him to take good care of her children and mother if she met a sudden death.
-Because of the great distance and spare communication with Mao over the next three years, Yang often only saw news about her husband in the KMT's newspapers and worried greatly about his safety.
+Yang only saw news about her husband in the KMT's newspapers and worried greatly about his safety.

-In early 1928, Mao began a relationship with He Zizhen without ending his marriage with Yang Kaihui.
+Yuan Wencai's wife Xie Meixiang recalled that in late 1927 Mao, who was organising the revolutionary base area in Jinggangshan in Jiangxi, had asked a trader called Wu Fushou to look for Yang in Changsha; the first time, Wu had returned with no news but the second time he visited Changsha he heard false news that Yang had been killed in the White Terror.
+Wu returned to Jinggangshan and told Mao that Yang had died.
+The Party's contact network between Hunan and Jiangxi had been severed so there was no other news.
+Some time later Mao fell ill and Yuan Wencai arranged for He Zizhen to care for him, and encouraged the two to begin a relationship.
+Mao married He at the end of June 1928 (some sources say May).